darintern/tinderClone/README.md

 Aug, 1, 2019  ------ Plan for today is to add functionality of send photo message and video message and download them from firebase.

 Aug, 2, 2019  ------ Plan for today is to design chat scene, play video messages and resolve issue #2, #5, #7, #8, #9

+Aug, 3, 2019  ------ Plan for today is to design inbox scene and add functionality for it and also design setting page.
+I'll try today - tommorow upload design of our app (it would take some time, cus we don't have appropriate design in figma, so need to do)